 Trust the intelligence of your readers.
 Write as if they are at least as smart as you are, and probably smarter.
 If you use a cheap trope in your story, assume your readers will see through it and that they will be pissed off.
 Don’t play to the lowest common demonator.
 No, I did not mean to say ‘denominator’.

 Write to address yourself to something happening in the real world that you want to change.
 All good writing is activist writing.
 It wants to think about things in new ways.
 It wants to show us something that we might have never seen before, or that we might not want to see.
 Good writing wants us to do something or try something we might not have done, or tried.
 Write something which speaks to a real debate, a real controversy, a real injustice, a real problem, in the real world.
+I often find I write my best stuff when I am angry about something.
+Or when I am feeling pain.

 Write as if what you’re writing doesn’t matter at all — but if you don’t write it, you will die.